alexmuab/unity-event-manager/README.md

 ![](Images/TestClass.png)

 When you are triying to trigger an event you have to ad as parameter an object EventParam, so who is listenting to this event will receive this param.

-You can modify the class to add more type of calues if you need it:
+You can modify the class to add more type of values if you need it:

 ![](Images/EventParam.png)